neillock/AI_ML_Workshops/lab2-Building_Connect_Call_Center/README.md

 # Step 1: Setting Up A Call Center

-1. Log in to the [AWS console](https://console.aws.amazon.com/connect/home?region=us-east-1#) and navigate to the Amazon Lex service
+1. Log in to the [AWS console](https://console.aws.amazon.com/connect/home?region=us-east-1#) and navigate to the Amazon Connect service
 2. **Please ensure you have selected North Virginia as the region in the top right (Amazon Connect is not available in all regions yet)**
 3. If you have never created a Call Center, click &quot;Get Started&quot;
 4. Enter a custom Access URL (This is a unique name so you will might need to be creative) then click 'Next Step'